l-liava-l/Collection.wiki.eng/Cluster's API.md

 obj.addCollection('foo', [1, 2, 3]);
 obj.addAndSetCollection('bar', [1, 2, 3]);

-// Also you can to use keyword active Можно также использовать ключевое слово active
+// You can also use the keyword "active"

 obj.dropCollection('foo', 'bar');
 obj.get() // []